cwilliams145/nmos-grouping/best-practice-natural-grouping.md

-# [Work In Progress] AMWA Best Current Practice for Natural Grouping of NMOS Resources (future BCP-002-01)
+# AMWA BCP-002-01: Best Current Practice for Natural Grouping of NMOS Resources

 [//]: # (ToC goes after this comment.
 Generate with gen-toc.sh <this-file> and paste in.)